Hanna Azoulay Hasfari

 Hanna Azoulay-Hasfari (חנה אזולאי-הספרי; born June 29, 1960) is an Israeli actress, screenwriter, playwright, film director and a two-time winner of the Ophir Award.
-She is a women's rights activist, and has dedicated her career promoting awareness regarding social justice issues and cultural diversity.
+She is a women's rights activist, and has dedicated her career to promoting awareness regarding social justice issues and cultural diversity.
 In 2015, she was invited to speak at the United Nations headquarters in New York, in honor of International Women's Day, where she presented a screening of her film Orange People, in condemnation of child marriage.

 Early life

-Azoulay-Hasfari was born on June 29, 1960 in Beersheba, Israel.
+Azoulay-Hasfari was born on June 29, 1960, in Beersheba, Israel.
 Both of her parents immigrated to Israel from Morocco.
 She studied at residential school called “Mae Boyar” in Jerusalem.
 Upon completion of her high school education, Azoulay-Hasfari served her compulsory service in the Israeli Defense Force (IDF) in the military theater.
 After her military service she went on to study theater and acting at Tel Aviv University.